webqit/quantum-js/README.md

 What do we have in all?

-No more having to explicitly model relationships in your code or concern yourself with how changes propagate across your code base; just write "stateful" programs; the rest is best left to a highly-optimised engine!
+No more having to explicitly model relationships in your code or concern yourself with how changes propagate throughout your code!
+Just write "stateful" programs; everything else is best left to a highly-optimised engine!

 And what's more?
-Having all of it under the hood as a runtime extension, instead of a syntax extension to the language, brings us to a maximum authoring experience; letting us do more by a large margin:
+Having all of it under the hood as a runtime extension, instead of as a syntax extension to the language, brings us to a maximum authoring experience; letting us do more by a large margin:
 + retain all of JavaScript syntax across reactive/non-reactive code, and write universal JavaScript in all!
 + write much cleaner, leaner code!